semente-de/documentation/0.3-2024/reflections/README.md

 Maira, Bernardo and Felipe had a workshop about the semente principles: communities, circularity and regeneration.
 The video is available [here](https://archive.org/details/workshop-semente_11-24) and [here](https://www.youtube.com/watch?v=QZ5N1hMrrU4).
 The conversation was summarised in the blog post [Community Ways](https://semente.de/lab/community-ways).

+Felipe made another video to document the experimentation with spiralled and cyclical shapes, this one in English.
+The video is available from the [internet archive](https://archive.org/details/semente-spiral-shaped-communities) or [YouTube](https://www.youtube.com/watch?v=cjYhaq-wibQ), and a slightly edited automated transcription is [here](spiral-shaped_video_transcription.txt).

 ### See also

 - [Seeds of digital reforestation](https://is.efeefe.me/stuff/seeds-digital-reforestation), published as a book chapter of the book Driving Design 2.